lovetaneja/elasticsearch/README.md

       ii.
 Exception handling has been done in a centralized place using Spring Controller Advice.

       iii.
 Java 8 features have been used in coding.
-E.g. lanbda, streams
+E.g. lambda, streams etc.

       iv.
 Service layer is loosely coupled so that implementation can be changed without modifying other components.